-Credit card interest is what you get charged when you don’t pay off your full balance by the due date each month.
-When you carry, or revolve, a credit card balance from month to month, interest is charged on a daily basis, and it affects both your existing balance and any new purchases that post to your account.
+Credit card interest is charged on a daily basis when you carry a balance from month to month, and it affects both your existing balance and any new purchases that post to your account.
 The interest you’re charged one day also becomes part of the balance accruing interest the next.
 In other words, credit card interest compounds daily.
 That, combined with the fact that credit cards are known for having high rates, is why credit card debt is so expensive.

 Credit card companies will not charge you interest if you do not carry a balance from month to month.
 Most even give you a no-interest grace period of around 25 days, from the date your bill becomes available to when you need to submit payment.